ivn-maria/Modern-DevOps-Practices-Project/README.md

 5. Continuous Integration
 CI is integrated into the pipeline.
 6. Continuous Delivery
-CD practices are implemented to manually deploy the app to production using Kubernetes.
+CD practices are implemented to manually deploy the application to production using Kubernetes.
-7. Security
+8. Security
 Security practices are embeded throughout the pipeline, automated tests are run whenever code changes are pushed to the repository.
-8. Docker
+9. Docker
 The application is containerized using Docker, Dockerfile is used to define the application's dependencies and runtime environment, the Docker image is built and published to DockerHub.
-9. Kubernetes
+10. Kubernetes
 The containerized application is locally deployed to a Kubernetes cluster.

 ## Additional Information